GitOps Repository Structures and Patterns Part 6: Example Repositories

 (example for the GitOps repo of a cluster administrator or an infra/platform team).

-Argo CD is installed once by means of a Helm chart.
+Argo CD is installed once using a Helm chart.
 Here helm template

-can be used.
-An alternative is to use helm install
+is used internally.
+An alternative would be to use helm install

 or helm upgrade -i